gulp-cookery/gulp-chef/README.md

 #### dest

 The path where files should be written.
-Path should be resolved to a single directory.
 Path defined in sub tasks inherits parent's path.
 The property value can be any valid path string, or of the form `{ path: '', options: {} }`, and will be passed to task with the later form.

 #### name